jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/Step-0603-make-tile-variables/README.md

 	  <script type="text/javascript" src="display.js"></script>
 ```
 #### 0x.
 Make sure each of the `tile` elements has a unique id
-They should look something like this
+They should look something like this (e.g. for "tile 3")
 ```hmtl
 <td class="outline table-tile" id="tile-03">
 	<h3>tile 3</h3>